Table of contents

 - Loading analysis shall refer to the computational analysis, covering the entire life cycle, of the mechanical and thermal loads (service loads) to which a component is subjected in the operational conditions and accidents used as the facility's design bases over the course of its entire life cycle, when the procedures, specifications and analyses concerning operation, required functions and sequences of events are taken into account.

-- Normal operation (DBC 1) shall refer to the planned operation of a nuclear power plant according to the Operational Limits and Conditions and operational procedures in place.
-These also include testing, plant start-up and shutdown, maintenance and refuelling.
-As far as other nuclear facilities are concerned, normal operation shall refer to similar plant operation.
+- Normal operating conditions shall refer to the planned operation of a nuclear facility according to the operating procedures.
+Normal operating conditions also include testing, plant start-up and shutdown, maintenance and the replacement of nuclear fuel.
+(STUK Y/1/2018)

-- Anticipated operational occurrence (DBC 2) shall refer to such a deviation from normal operation that can be expected to occur once or several times during any period of a hundred operating years.
-(Government Decree 717/2013)
+- Anticipated operational occurrence shall refer to such a deviation from normal operation that can be expected to occur once or several times during any period of a hundred operating years.
+(Nuclear Energy Decree 161/1988)

 - Postulated accident

-- Postulated accident shall refer to a deviation from normal operation which is assumed to occur less frequently than once over a span of one hundred operating years, excluding design extension conditions; and which the nuclear power plant is required to withstand without sustaining severe fuel failure, even if individual components of systems important to safety are rendered out of operation due to servicing or faults.
-Postulated accidents are grouped into two classes on the basis of the frequency of their initiating events: a) Class 1 postulated accidents (DBC 3), which can be assumed to occur less frequently than once over a span of one hundred operating years, but at least once over a span of one thousand operating years; b) Class 2 postulated accidents (DBC 4), which can be assumed to occur less frequently than once during any one thousand operating years.
+- Postulated accident shall refer to a deviation from normal operation which is assumed to occur less frequently than once over a span of one hundred operating years, excluding design extension conditions; and which the nuclear facility is required to withstand without sustaining severe fuel failure, even if individual components of systems important to safety are rendered out of operation due to servicing or faults.
+Postulated accidents are grouped into two classes on the basis of the frequency of their initiating events: a) Class 1 postulated accidents, which can be assumed to occur less frequently than once over a span of one hundred operating years, but at least once over a span of one thousand operating years; b) Class 2 postulated accidents, which can be assumed to occur less frequently than once during any one thousand operating years.
+(Nuclear Energy Decree 161/1988)

-- an accident where an anticipated operational occurrence or class 1 postulated accident involves a common cause failure in a system required to execute a safety function (DEC A);
+a. an accident where an anticipated operational occurrence or class 1 postulated accident involves a common cause failure in a system required to execute a safety function;

-- an accident caused by a combination of failures identified as significant on the basis of a probabilistic risk assessment (DEC B); or
+b. an accident caused by a combination of failures identified as significant on the basis of a probabilistic risk assessment; or

-- an accident caused by a rare external event and which the facility is required to withstand without severe fuel failure (DEC C).
+c. an accident caused by a rare external event and which the facility is required to withstand without severe fuel failure.

 - Pressure control analysis